-DIRECTION OF PHOTOGRAPHY 1 AND 2 (FM Spec.)
+DIRECTION OF PHOTOGRAPHY 1 (FM Spec.)

-During this course, students will analyse cinematographic and extra-cinematographic works so as to stimulate their creativity in relation to their artistic, compositional and visual choices in the context of image composition for audiovisuals.
-The course aims to provide them with the necessary awareness and maturity to identify and put into practice appropriate technical solutions related to the direction of photography.
-It also aims to advance the ability of students to design and create photography in an audiovisual, using new technologies and methodologies, lighting modes integrated with digital visual effects and special effects, managing digital images from set to postproduction and processing photography postproduction during the colour correction phase.
+This course analyses cinematographic and extra-cinematographic works so as to stimulate the students' creativity in relation to their artistic, compositional and visual choices in the context of image composition for audiovisuals, and provides them with the necessary awareness and maturity to identify appropriate technical solutions related to the direction of photography.
+The course also aims to advance the ability of students to design and create photography in an audiovisual, using new technologies and methodologies, lighting modes integrated with digital visual effects and special effects, managing digital images from set to postproduction.